Awzaw/TreasureChest/README.md

 TreasureChest
 ===========

-Credit for the Idea by b17hata
+Idea by b17hata

-Inspiration: Falkirks ChestRefill
+Inspiration by Falkirk's "ChestRefill"